ahmedlasisi/csv-data-ingest/README.md

 🛠️ Environment Variables

 The system reads configuration from .env.docker.
-The setup-demo.sh ensures all required variables are set.
+The setup.sh ensures all required variables are set.
 To customize, edit .env.docker accordingly

 **Import and Ingest Policies**